Sterling set for worst month vs dollar since September | Business

 Sterling set for worst month vs dollar since September

-Sterling edged lower on Friday and was on track for its worst month versus the dollar since September after the Bank of England kept its policy unchanged.
-The BoE kept the size of its stimulus programme at the same level and left its benchmark interest rate at an all-time low of 0.1% on Thursday.
+Sterling edged lower on Friday against the euro and the dollar and was on track for its worst month against the dollar since September after the Bank of England kept its policy unchanged.
+The BoE kept the size of its stimulus programme at the same level and left its benchmark interest rate at an all-time low of 0.1%.

 - Country: